fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 Release branches should have the format `release-major.minor.x`, starting from `release-0.1.x`.
-When the code is released, we will tag that commit with `release-0.1.0`.
+When the code is released, we will tag that commit with a version number `v0.1.0`.
 Any hotfixes will increment `x` by one, and a new tag will be created accordingly.
 If at some point we don't want to provide hot-fixes to a given minor release, then the corresponding release branch may be deleted.